 Consumer prices in Qatar dropped 0.47 percent year-on-year in February of 2020, following a 0.41 percent decrease in the previous month.
 It was the fifth straight decline in consumer prices, as cost slowed for food & non-alcoholic beverages (1.00 percent vs 1.49 percent in January) and restaurants & hotels (4.82 percent vs 4.96 percent).
 Also, prices continued to fall for housing & utilities (-3.84 percent vs -3.69 percent) and recreation & culture (-6.80 percent vs -4.15 percent).
 On the other hand, transport cost advanced faster (4.83 percent vs 1.69 percent).
 On a monthly basis, consumer prices showed no growth, after a 0.9 percent drop in January.

 Inflation Rate in Qatar averaged 2.33 percent from 2005 until 2020, reaching an all time high of 16.59 percent in June of 2008 and a record low of -9.96 percent in December of 2009.
 This page provides the latest reported value for - Qatar Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Qatar Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2020.

-Inflation Rate in Qatar is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Qatar to stand at 2.30 in 12 months time.
-In the long-term, the Qatar Inflation Rate is projected to trend around 2.60 percent in 2020, according to our econometric models.
+Inflation Rate in Qatar is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Qatar to stand at 2.00 in 12 months time.
+In the long-term, the Qatar Inflation Rate is projected to trend around 2.10 percent in 2021 and 2.30 percent in 2022, according to our econometric models.